ka-kwok/hackathon1-retail-sales-data-analysis/README.md

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?
+    *  Regarding the demand forecasting, it is essential to  develop models to predict future sales using historical data and external features (temperature, fuel prices, CPI, unemployment, etc.).
+Further ML techniques for forecasting are to be developed.

 ## Main Data Analysis Libraries